mlaning24/cse30264-sp25-class/project1/tracker/ex-python/README.md

 ```

 Optionally, you can adjust the number of times that an echo request is sent from the client as well as the delay between echo requests via the `count` and `delay` optional arguments.

+This client is compatible with the C++ server and will send an echo as well as processing
+the response.